 The dough for cruffins

-When I make a batch of croissant dough I normally split my croissant dough in half: one piece to use there and then, the other to freeze for a later bake.
-It is then simply a matter of grabbing some dough from the freezer, defrosting it and using it.
+This is purely croissant dough and when I make a batch of croissant dough I normally split my croissant dough in half: one piece to use there and then, the other to freeze for a later time.
+It is then simply a matter of grabbing some dough from the freezer, defrosting it overnight in the fridge and using it.

 Making croissant dough

-Croissant dough is not the easiest thing in the world to make and it can be quite daunting, but it remains one of my favourite things to make.
+Croissant dough is not the easiest thing in the world to make and it can seem quite daunting, but it remains one of my favourite things to make.

 There are, however, very good quicker, simpler methods for making croissant dough: I highly recommend a great shortcut method taking just 20 minutes or so to get the dough made up.
 I have given links to both below:

-I have shown two of my favourite ways: the first shows more of the layers on the surface which makes for a gorgeous aesthetic, whereas the latter gives taller, more domed cruffins.
+You can now shape them in one of several ways, depending on the final look you are after – I have shown two of my favourite ways to shape them: the first shows more of the layers on the surface which makes for a gorgeous aesthetic, whereas the latter gives taller, more domed cruffins.

 The baked cruffins made with this method of shaping look like this: